EMBRYOPSIDA Pirani & Prado (crown group)

 A number of monocots have erect stems with elongated internodes, and here the stem's response to gravity in the absence of secondary thickening becomes interesting.
 In some Poales (Cyperaceae, Juncaceae, Poaceae), at least, adjustments are made by an intercalary meristem at the base of in the internodal zone; for the role of the leaf sheath in supporting the stem under such conditions, see Kempe et al. (2013 and references).

-Scattered in monocots are taxa with broad, net-veined leaves and also fleshy fruits (excluding things like arillate, ant-dispersed seeds).
+Scattered in monocots are taxa with broad leaf blades that have reticulate venation (see Cameron & Dickison 1998, also below) and also fleshy fruits (excluding things like arillate, ant-dispersed seeds).
 Both these features are adaptations to shady conditions and they have tended to evolve together but independently (Dahlgren & Clifford 1982; Patterson & Givnish 2002; Givnish et al. 2005, 2006b).
-A number of monocots with broad leaves are vines which live in shady habits for at least parts of their lives, and there may also be an association with unoriented stomata (see Cameron & Dickison 1998 for references for the latter feature).
-Givnish et al. (2005, 2006b) have suggested that net venation has arisen at least 26 times in monocots (and fleshy fruits 21 times); they were sometimes subsequently lost).
+Givnish et al. (2005, 2006b) suggested that reticulate venation has arisen at least 26 times in monocots (and fleshy fruits 21 times); they have sometimes subsequently been lost.
 These two features, although independent, showed very strong signs of tending to be gained or lost in tandem, a phenomenon described as "concerted convergence" (Givnish et al. 2005, 2006b).

 Vegetative Variation.
-Monocots show greater variation in their basic leaf construction than all other angiosperms combined, although the leaf development still needs more study.
-The tunica-corpus construction in monocots in similar to that in other angiosperms and from this point of view their leaves are similar, although a 1-layered tunica, as in maize, is somewhat more common here (Stewart & Dermen 1979; Jouannic 2011 and references).
+Monocots show greater variation in their basic leaf construction than all other angiosperms combined, although leaf development still needs more study here.
+The tunica-corpus construction in monocots in similar to that in other angiosperms and from this point of view their leaves are similar, although a 1-layered tunica, as in maize, is somewhat more common (Stewart & Dermen 1979; Jouannic 2011 and references).
 The outer tunica layer can proliferate and produce a rather broad margin to the variegated leaf.

 However, it is the relation between the blade of a monocot leaf and that of a broad-leaved angiosperm that is of the greatest interest.
 Although one thinks of monocots as having narrow leaf blades with parallel venation, this is perhaps because of the ubiquity of grasses and the fact that many commonly-cultivated bulbs have such leaves.
-The diversity of leaf form, venation, and development in monocots is considerable and of great systematic and evolutionary interest.
+Gifford and Foster (1988) prefer to think of such venation as being striate, emphasizing how the main veins join at the apex; whatever the term used, the different leaf venations shown by Gifford and Foster (1988: Fig. 19-13 are clearly variations on a theme.
+However, the overall diversity of leaf form, venation, and development in monocots is considerable and of great systematic and evolutionary interest.

 Leaves in general can be divided into a hyperphyll and hypophyll.
 In broad-leaved angiosperms the former gives rise to the blade, which has a marginal meristem and develops in an acropetal fashion - that is, the veins are first formed at the base of the blade.
 The hypophyll, on the other hand, gives rise to the petiole, leaf base, and stipules.
 In broad-leaved angiosperms like Arabidopsis development at the base of the blade, the junction of the hyperphyll and hypophyll, proceeds in two directions.
 Cells there are cut off both distally towards the apex and proximally towards the base (Ichihashi et al. 2011).
 In many monocots, most of the leaf is developed from the hypophyll alone and development of the blade proceeds basipetally as cell files are cut off from a transverse basal plate.
 Thus tissues in the apex of the blade of grass or palm leaf emerginging from the sheath are mature even as cells at the base are activily dividing and elongating.